 This is a specialised select entry program which provides opportunities to students in Years 10-12 to further develop their rugby skills and development.
-Students work closely with trained Victoria University Secondary College staff and Melbourne Storm personnel to develop their skills and expertise.
+Students work closely with trained Victoria University Secondary College staff and elite coaches to develop their skills and expertise.